EAWF/BTC-Toolbox/README.md

 ## The Toolbox
 These are tools and code snippets that you can use to build your own Bitcoin paywall.
 * [getAddress](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - Payment Address Derivation from an HD Wallet's exported, account-level, extended public key.
-* [getRate](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - returns the current exchange rate for bitcoin in different currencies (ex.
-[Integrate Blockchain.info Ticker](https://blockchain.info/ticker))
+* [getRate](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - returns the current exchange rate for bitcoin
 * [getPaymentRequest](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - returns [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) strings that encode payment information such as amounts, labels, and messages that would be included in the payers wallet
 * [isPaid](https://github.com/EAWF/Bitcoin-Merchants-Toolbox) - Checks the blockchain for the current balance of the payment address and number of confirmations.